parke1wh/MercyHills/README.md

 1. Once the project is added and the correct editor is downloaded you can launch the game by clicking on it in the projects list
 2. This should initialize the game but will not have the "scene" required.
 3. In the bottom left you should have a "Projects" folder that is open.
 Inside this folder will be an "Assets" folder.
 Click on assets if it is not already opened (otherwise it will close).
-3. Inside this folder is a "Scenes" folder click on that, again if it isn't already open
+4. Inside this folder is a "Scenes" folder click on that, again if it isn't already open
-4. Do NOT click on the folder labeled "FINAL_DEMO" click on the scene that says FINAL_DEMO, there should be multiple, the correct one is FINAL_DEMO.unity.
+5. Do NOT click on the folder labeled "FINAL_DEMO" click on the scene that says FINAL_DEMO, there should be multiple, the correct one is FINAL_DEMO.unity.
 You can open it by double clicking on it.
 	Note: The other scenes are not optimized and may cause stuttering, so make sure you have the right scene open.
 Performance 	results may still vary by machine used
-5. The scene should populate in the top left "Hierarchy" and you can now click play icon, in the top middle.
-Again, a controller is necessary.
+6. The scene should populate in the top left "Hierarchy"
+7. Click on Maximize scene on play for better visibility.
+Otherwise click the play icon in the top middle

 Controls:
 Square or X (On Xbox) will open doors and pickup items